 Then, return your application and supporting documentation to:

 400 Washington Avenue

 - Landlords and Tenants: Tips on Avoiding Disputes (PDF)

 - Nuisance Complaints Procedure and Form (PDF)

-If you have questions about the registration or exemption process, contact the Department of Permits, Approvals and Inspections at 410-887-6060 or email@example.com.
+If you have questions about the registration or exemption process, email the Department of Permits, Approvals and Inspections at email@example.com or call 410-887-6060.